 Factors To Consider

-- More of the auditory system is accessed with ABR screening compared with OAEs, allowing for detection of neurologic involvement.
+- More of the auditory system is accessed with ABR screening than with OAEs, allowing for detection of neurologic involvement.

-- ABR screening results are less susceptible to false positives due to ear canal debris than are OAE screens (Vohr et al., 2001).
+- ABR screening results are less susceptible to false positives due to ear canal debris than are OAE screenings (Vohr et al., 2001).

 - ABR will result in false positives when used with babies who have immature neurological systems that affect the ABR waveform (Turchetta et al., 2012).